 A comprehensive assessment of the future housing demand profile for Greater Christchurch was commissioned as part of the Capacity Assessment11, and revealed common trends likely for Christchurch City, Selwyn and Waimakariri over the next 30 years.
-Of significance are the projected increases in the elderly population and decreases in the average household sizes across Greater Christchurch, and the implications of these changes for the types of dwellings required to meet future needs.

-While standalone homes on large sections will continue to make an important contribution towards meeting future housing demand, the shifting demographic and household profile in Greater Christchurch means a growing share of demand is expected to be met by smaller housing types, such as apartments and townhouses.
+Of significance are the projected increases in the elderly population and decreases in the average household sizes across Greater Christchurch, and the implications of these changes for the types of dwellings required to meet future needs housing demand, the shifting demographic and household profile in Greater Christchurch means a growing share of demand is expected to be met by smaller housing types, such as apartments and townhouses.
 Much of the growing demand for smaller housing types will be focused in the City and provided through the private rental market, while some demand for such housing types will also be evident in the larger towns in Selwyn and Waimakariri by 2048.